Samsung/tizen-docs/docs/application/web/guides/cordova/console.md

 # Console Logging

-## Dependencies

-- Tizen 3.0 and Higher for Mobile
-- Tizen 3.0 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

 You can write messages to the system console for debugging purposes.

 The Console API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen Emulators.